 For ElderLawAnswers' article on taking money out in retirement, click here.

-As referenced by links in the above article, the website Investopedia has many articles on RMDs.
+The website Investopedia has many articles on RMDs.
 Here's a basic one.

 For more on retirement planning, click here.